Guoke2022/Hospital-Bypass/README.md

 Processes large-scale synthetic trajectory data to extract potential *single-day hospital visits*.
 Key steps include:

-- Chunk-based loading of raw CSVs
+- Chunk-based loading of raw **Parquet** trajectory files
 - Coordinate cleaning and bounding-box filtering
 - Spatial matching with hospital polygons
-- Identifying possible hospital visits via residence duration
+- Identification of potential hospital visits based on residence duration

 *This script is for demonstration only and all data used in this step are synthetic data.*